dmfutcher/git-s3-push/README.md

 ```$ git-s3-push```

+The `-public` flag can be used to make the files uploaded to your bucket publicly readable.
+When running without the `-public` flag, pushed files are stored privately.

 All usage options can be shown using the `-help` flag.

 ## Config
 After using the `-save` flag, `git-s3-push` creates a JSON configuration file (`.git_s3_push`) storing bucket and region information.
 This file also includes other configuration directives that cannot be specified using flags:

 - `Ignore`: Files in the git repo that *should not* be pushed.
 This could include source files (for example .coffee files), or any other file in the git repository you don't want pushed to the S3 bucket.
-Files are specified in a JSON list of Go regexes.
-For example:
+Files are specified in a JSON list of regexes.
+For example: `"Ignore":["src/*.coffee"]`

-`"Ignore":[".*\\.coffee"]`

 - `IncludeNonGit`: Files not tracked by git that should be pushed to the destination bucket.
 Files are specified in a JSON list of paths.
 Paths can be absolute or relative to the root of the git repository.